 Updated: February 10, 2021

-Our hospital is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers, volunteers and visitors.
-We continue to monitor the evolving situation with the coronavirus (COVID-19) and are taking the necessary steps to ensure we are fully prepared to care for patients, in accordance with guidance from the Centers for Disease Control and Prevention (CDC) and in partnership with our local and state health departments.
+Our hospital is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers, volunteers and visitors during the COVID-19 pandemic.
+We continue to adjust our operations and are taking the necessary steps to ensure safe care for all patients, in accordance with guidance from the Centers for Disease Control and Prevention (CDC) and in partnership with our local and state health departments.

 Novel Coronavirus (COVID–19) Updates:

 Sumner Regional Medical Center is committed to protecting the health and safety of everyone who walks through our doors.